Why are my dance students so unmotivated?

 Point your dance students toward new sources of inspiration

-I was about ready to give up on my ballet training in high school, until I was introduced to my first choreography workshop.
-This new creative outlet breathed life into my passion for dance, and motivated me to continue on through college and beyond!
+I was about ready to give up on my ballet training in high school, until I participated in my first choreography workshop.
+This new creative outlet breathed life into my passion for dance, and motivated me to continue on with my training through college and beyond!
 Through the power of Zoom and other online resources, we can motivate our dance students by introducing them to new dance styles, new artistic outlets, and new ways of thinking about dance.
 Some easy ways to do this include:

 - Bring in an online teacher for a special workshop, or even to sub your own class.
-If finances are tight, you can make a trade agreement with a teacher in another city or state.
-They teach your students online one night, and then you return the favor with their students.
+If finances are tight, you can make a trade agreement with a teacher in another city or state: they can teach your students online one night, and then you return the favor with their students another time.

 - Recommend books on dance, dance related magazines, and dance blogs and podcasts.
 Check your local library to see what dance books are available to borrow.